euctrl-pru/website/data/set/ert_dly/En-Route_ATFM_Delay_FIR.md

 ---
 # {{ page.title }}

 Please note that software release 20.0 of the Network Manager on 04 April 2016 introduced a change to improve the accuracy of the ATFM delay calculation for operational purposes.
-For more information on the change in methodology <a href="{{site.url}}/references/methodology/ATFM_delay_calculation.html">click here</a>.
+For more information on the change in methodology [click here][atfm_dly_rea].

+[atfm_dly_rea]: <{{site.url}}/references/methodology/ATFM_delay_calculation.html> "ATFM Delay calculation changes due to REA"

 ## Data description